Karbir Pande: Career

-In January 1838, King Rajendra of Nepal promoted Rana Jang Pande to the post of Commander in the armed force and his brother Karbir Pande as Kapardar ("Palace Chief Guard").
-As a result, almost one hundred officers and soldiers resigned from the Singha Nath Battalion, openly calling themselves as the private followers of Mathawar Singh which showcased the popularity of Mathawar Singh in the military forces.
+In January 1838, King Rajendra of Nepal promoted Rana Jang Pande to the post of Commander in the armed forces and his brother Karbir Pande as Kapardar ("Palace Chief Guard").
+As a result, almost one hundred officers and soldiers resigned from the Singha Nath Battalion, openly calling themselves the private followers of Mathawar Singh, which showcased the popularity of Mathawar Singh in the military forces.